 - Hide empty jobs: You can hide jobs that do not have any records.

 The Actions column allows you to take actions on your flow.
 Click the elipses in the Actions column on the row for any given flow to select one of the following options.

 - Run flow: After you have addressed any errors, use this button to run your flow.

 - Mark resolved: If the job had errors, you can mark them as resolved.

-- Diagnostic zip: Download a zip of the flow and share it with others in your organization to address a bug.
+- Download diagnostics: Downloads a zip of the flow and a list of errors.
+You and share it with others in your organization or with Celigo support to resolve an issue.
 The zip can also be used to install the flow in another integrator.io account.

 All of the connections you’ve created for your flow are listed in the connections dashboard.
 You can use the connections dashboard to edit a connection or debug errors caused by connectivity issues.

 Open an integration tile from the home page and click Dashboard > Connections to access the connections dashboard.

 - Connection name: The names of each connection you’ve made for this flow.